-AmplifyScience CALIFORNIA
+Student Books

+Videos

+About technology in this unit:

+Amplify Science California gives you the flexibility to use technology in the way that meets your needs best.
+In 3-5, teachers have the option of using:

+- Student digital licenses that allow for online completion of work, teacher feedback and grading, and digital class management. - Traditional consumable resources that allow for a more familiar paper and pencil experience.

+Whether students use the student digital experience or print workbooks, there are some technologybased activities all students will experience from time to time.
+Hands-On Kit

+Simulations

-Student Books About technology in this unit: All Amplify Science California lessons were designed with device sharing in mind, and never assume that every student has a separate device.
-Hands-On Kit In grade 4, student-facing technology includes Practice Tools and digital Simulations.
-In this unit, only 6 of the x22 lessons incorporate the use of devices with only 7% of the unit's activities involving the use of a digital tool.
-When the use of a digital tool is called for in a lesson, teachers have several implementation options: Videos • If limited student devices are available-teachers can have students do the activities in pairs or small groups. • If no student devices are available-the teacher can project the digital tool to the class and either "drive" the digital tool herself or invite students to "drive" by using her device.
-Simulations • If internet access is unavailable- the teacher can "pre-load" the digital tool on her device or devices for use offline.
+In grade 4, technology-based activities include Practice Tools and digital Simulations.
+In this particular unit, 6 of the 22 lessons incorporate the use of devices with 7% of the unit's activities involving the use of a digital tool.

+When the use of a digital tool is called for in a lesson, teachers have several implementation options:

+- If limited student devices are available, students can do activities in pairs or small groups. - If no student devices are available, teachers can project the digital tool to the class and create a whole class experience.